Adel-Lis/RouteGate/README.md

 #### Step 5 - (Optional) Clean up and delete GKE

-I have also written a script that clean up all the recources and deletes the kubernete cluster.
+I have also written a script that cleans up all the resources and deletes the kubernete cluster.
 I have decided to write this script in order to avoid unnecessary GCP charges.

-Tu 'uninstall' RouteGate, navigate to the INFS3208-ROUTEGATE folder and run the following command :
+To uninstall RouteGate, navigate to the INFS3208-ROUTEGATE folder and run the following command :

 ```
 cd ~/INFS3208-ROUTEGATE